LassoSoft/LassoGuide/lasso_guide_source/operations/uploading-files.rst

 Monitoring Uploads
 ==================

-If you expect the uploads to take a lot of time---either due to uploading many files or a few large ones---you may want to provide feedback to your visitors that the browser and server are working on the uploads.
+If you expect the uploads to take a lot of time --- either due to uploading many files or a few large ones --- you may want to provide feedback to your visitors that the browser and server are working on the uploads.
 Lasso comes with a method that will allow you to do just that.

-To track files, you first need an input named ``"_lasso_upload_tracker_id"`` with a unique value in your form.
+To track files, you first need an input named "_lasso_upload_tracker_id" with a unique value in your form.
 You can use `lasso_uniqueId` to generate a UUID which is essentially guaranteed to be unique each time you call it.
 With that in place, while the thread that processes the form submission is working on uploading the files, you can check the status of that process in another thread.
-This is done by passing the unique ID to the `~upload_tracker->check` method of the :thread:`upload_tracker` thread object.
+This is done by passing the unique ID to the `upload_tracker->check` method of the :thread:`upload_tracker` thread object.
 That method returns a staticarray whose first element is the amount of data uploaded, the second is the total size of all the files being uploaded, and the third is the name of the current file